279 Beacon is located on the south side of Beacon, between Dartmouth and Exeter, with 277 Beacon to the east and 281 Beacon to the west.

-279 Beacon was designed by Peabody and Stearns, architects, and built in 1881 for merchant, cotton manufacturer, and real estate developer Charles William Freeland, for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built ca. 1876 and 279-281 Beacon built in 1881.
+279 Beacon was designed by Peabody and Stearns, architects, and built in 1881 by I. and H. M. Harmon, masons and builders, for merchant, cotton manufacturer, and real estate developer Charles William Freeland, for speculative sale, one of six contiguous houses built in the same style: 271-273-275-277 Beacon built in 1876-1877 and 279-281 Beacon built in 1881.
 271-277 Beacon form a symmetrical group, with the bays of 271-273 Beacon on the west side of each house, and the bays of 275-277 Beacon on the east side of each house.
 Both 279-281 Beacon have bays on the east side of the house.

 The land on which 271-281 Beacon were built was purchased by Charles W. Freeland from the Commonwealth of Massachusetts in several parcels: Four 25 foot wide lots to the east on May 26, 1874, and a 50 foot wide lot to the west on October 30, 1877.
 271 Beacon is 26 feet wide, 273-275-277-279 Beacon are each 25 feet wide, and 281 Beacon is 24 feet wide.

 Robert Amory was a physician and professor physiology at Harvard.
 He retired in 1887 and became general manager of the American Electric Manufacturing Company.
-He also served as President of the Brookline Gas Company until September of 1888.
+He also served as president of the Brookline Gas Company, retiring in 1898.

-By 1910, Robert Amory’s unmarried brother, Frederic Amory, was living with them at 279 Beacon.
-He was treasurer of a cotton mill.
+By 1910, the Amorys had been joined at 279 Beacon by his unmarried brother, Frederic Amory, He was treasurer of a cotton mill.

 On July 17, 1922, 279 Beacon was purchased from the Amory family by Katharine Bradlee (Crowninshield) Davis, the wife of Dr. Lincoln Davis, a physician and surgeon.
 They previously had lived at 217 Beacon.
 They also maintained a home, Big House, on Peach’s Point in Marblehead.